 There are some cases, however, where too much progesterone can be an indicator of certain underlying problems or conditions.
 The most common complications include ovarian cysts, congenital adrenal hyperplasia (CAH), and negative side effects from progesterone medication.

 When progesterone levels are too low, this can cause a number of complications including irregular menstrual cycles or difficulties with conceiving.

 If your progesterone is too high or too low, speak with your doctor and they can provide further guidance.

 Testing Progesterone levels

 There are several reasons why you may want to test your progesterone levels.
 For example, perhaps you are trying to conceive and need to confirm ovulation.
-Or, if you are already pregnant, you may want to use progesterone testing to monitor the health of your pregnancy.

 So how can you test your progesterone levels?
 Here’s how testing works both at home and at the doctor’s office.

 In order to receive the most accurate and relevant results, progesterone testing should take place approximately 6-8 days after ovulation.

 Testing at home typically involves an urine test.

 However, instead of testing for progesterone directly, urine progesterone tests measure the amount of Pregnanediol Glucuronide (PdG) in your body.
 PdG is the urine metabolite of progesterone, meaning that it is the metabolized version of progesterone that has already circulated through the bloodstream and released as urine.